JBris/data_mining_group_assignment/README.md

 Database dumps can be imported and exported using `make dbimp` and `make dbexp` respectively.
 Dumps can be found in the `data` directory.

+`make csvimp` will import CSV files into the database.
+Ensure that the CSV data is placed in the [data directory](data).
+Supply the *f* argument to specify the file to use.
+E.g. `make csvimp f=processed_dataset`.

 The following settings can be configured in your .env file:

 | Name          | Default Value |